Do you love me?

 I want to be with you.

 The sky is always blue, but with you it’s bluer.
 The Sun is always warm and light-hearted, but with you it’s a compassionate embrace.
-I hear the songs of the birds outside my window, the rustle of the wind in the trees, and I think of you, my love, and feel a smile on my face and a flutter in my stomach.
+I hear the songs of the birds outside my window, the rustle of the wind in the trees, and I think of you, my love, and feel a smile on my face and butterflies fluttering in my stomach.

 I walk through a house that appears no different from before the night I kissed you, yet I see new colors and hum to the music of our confession as if it happened yesterday, even though it’s been months.
 I smile more, and my friends and family still make comments about it, making me bashful as I edge away to avoid questions about a “she.”
 I’m constantly caught in a net of wanting to divulge my world with you and wanting to keep it secret, kept close in my heart’s pocket.